Biodiversity

 GC collaborated with Kasetsart University, the Air and Coastal Defence Command, and the Chak Luk Ya–Huai Mahat Forest Conservation Club to rehabilitate 2,500 rai of land on Huai Mahat Mountain in Rayong Province.
 The project aims to restore upstream forests, enhance ecosystem richness, improve the quality of life and economy of local communities, and promote forest resource and biodiversity conservation.

-Currently, the reforested area is capable of sequestering 32,807 tonnes of CO₂ equivalent and has been certified under the Low Emission Support Scheme (LESS) by the Thailand Greenhouse Gas Management Organization.
-Over the 10-year project period, biodiversity studies have identified a total of 146 plant species and 463 animal and insect species.
-The initiative has also generated over THB 5.6 million in income for the local community through employment and the support of local products and services.
+Currently, the aforementioned reforestation area is capable of sequestering 32,807 tons of carbon dioxide equivalent in greenhouse gases and received certification from the Low Emission Support Scheme (LESS) by the Thailand Greenhouse Gas Management Organization in 2020.
+Over the 10-year operational period, biodiversity studies have identified a total of 146 plant species and 463 animal and insect species.

 The Marine Resource Conservation Project along the Rayong coastline aims to restore ecological richness and balance, ensuring the long-term sustainability of the local marine environment.
 For the people of Rayong, small-scale coastal fishing is a traditional livelihood closely tied to the province’s abundant coastal resources.
 In response, GC has designed project activities to address multiple dimensions, supporting both terrestrial and marine biodiversity.